 * UTX shares hit all-time high and lift the Dow industrials

-* Apple's stock jumps on earnings after the bell
+* Apple's stock falls 1 pct, earnings due after the closing

 By Alison Griswold

 NEW YORK, July 23 The Dow industrials and the

 S&P 500 kept close to record intraday highs on Tuesday in a